-- Depending on specification, your appliance may be fitted with a glass lid shut-off system, which cuts off the power to all hotplate burners (gas and electric) if the lid is closed. - Ensure the glass lid is in the open and upright position before turning on the hotplate burners. - Not all models are fitted with the shut-off system.
+- Your appliance is fitted with a glass lid shutoff system, which cuts off the power to all hotplate burners (gas and electric) if the lid is closed. - Ensure the glass lid is in the open and upright position before turning on the hotplate burners. - Not all models are fitted with the shut-off system.